himansl/challenge-angular/README.md

 # Challenge Angular

 Welcome to the coding challenge of Shortlist.
+Shortlist believes in assessments being as close as possible to your on the job requirements.
 This test is designed to assess your thinking process and it is something that'll be working on a daily basis along with your possible peers.

-Imagine a scenario where the frontend developers are busy on critical release and setup this project but had to leave midway.
+Imagine a scenario where the frontend developers setup this project but had to leave midway and are busy working on a critical release.

 The project is a candidate review portal, where you can add a candidate, view the candidates list in a nice tabular format and view the candidate profile by clicking on a row.

 You're hired as a temporary contractor to finish the project.